dibyendumajumdar/C/docs/ctour.md

      algorithm prefers to have	the  right  operand  require fewer registers than the left.

-5. An  expression  minus a constant is turned into the ex- pression plus the negative constant, and  the  acommute routine  is  called to take advantage of the properties of addition.
+5. An  expression  minus a constant is turned into the expression plus the negative constant, and  the  acommute routine  is  called to take advantage of the properties of addition.